bangank36/spriral-learning/today-i-learn.md

 ## 19-02-2023
 - Login firebase from gitpod: it can not be redirect back to the workspace url, follow this to get the code from terminal https://stackoverflow.com/a/39620597

+## 20-02-2023
+- Explain for why some `fetch` headers can not read the content-disposition, https://stackoverflow.com/a/43345889